-Volunteers must attend a Volunteer Orientation, either by attending a presentation with a Volunteer Services Program team member or through their own department training.
-Virtual orientations are also available.
+Volunteers must attend a Volunteer Orientation, either with the Volunteer Services Program or their own program.

 Policy Changes

 Updates to this Volunteer Handbook will be published at fcgov.com/volunteer.

 Representing the City

 As an affiliate of the City, residents and customers may not be aware of the unpaid status of a volunteer, but only perceive them as a representative of the City government.
 Volunteers are responsible for representing the City in a positive way while on duty or wearing a volunteer uniform or name badge.